How-To Creole

 How to Say the Basic Pronouns in Haitian Creole

-Beginner Lessons
+Beginner Lesson

 How Pronouns Work in Haitian Creole

-How to Say the Most Basic Pronouns
+How to Say the Basic Personal Pronouns

-1. Mwen / M – I, Me, My
+1. Mwen / m – I, me; after a noun: my

-5. Yo – They, Them, Their
+5. Yo – They, them; after a noun: their

-All the possessive pronouns in Haitian Creole
+Possessive pronouns in Haitian Creole

 Haitian Creole possessive pronouns

-6. Pa mwen / Pa m – Mine
+6. Pa mwen / pa m – Mine

-7. Pa ou / Pa w – Yours
+7. Pa ou / pa w – Yours

-8. Pa li / Pa l – His, Hers, Its
+8. Pa li / pa l – His, hers, its

-9. Pa nou / Pa n – Ours
+9. Pa nou / pa n – Ours, yours (plural)

 10. Pa yo – Theirs